-Looking for work
+- Looking for work

-• Advice on opportunities for study (learning) and work
+- Advice on opportunities for study (learning) and work

-Learning Icelandic and learning about Icelandic society
+- Learning Icelandic and learning about Icelandic society

-· Other ways of staying active
+- · Other ways of staying active

-Work with support
+- Work with support

-VMST is open Monday-Thursday from 09-15, Fridays from 09-13.
-You can phone and book an appointment with a counsellor (advisor).
-VMS has branches all over Iceland.
+VMST is open Monday-Thursday from 09-15, Friday from 09-12.
+You can phone and book an appointment with a counsellor (advisor), or you can ask your social worker to book on behalf of you.
+VMST has branches all over Iceland.
 See here to find the one nearest you:

-https://www.vinnumalastofnun.is/um-okkur/thjonustuskrifstofur
+https://island.is/en/o/directorate-of-labour/service-offices